testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 ### getBy

-`getBy*` queries returns the first matching node for a query, and throws an error if no elements match or if more than one match is found (use `getAllBy` instead).
+`getBy*` queries return the first matching node for a query, and throw an error if no elements match or if more than one match is found (use `getAllBy` instead).

 ### getAllBy

-`getAllBy*` queries return an array of all matching nodes for a query, and throws an error if no elements match.
+`getAllBy*` queries return an array of all matching nodes for a query, and throw an error if no elements match.

 ### queryBy

-`queryBy*` queries returns the first matching node for a query, and return `null` if no elements match.
-This is useful for asserting an element is not present.
+`queryBy*` queries return the first matching node for a query, and return `null` if no elements match.
+This is useful for asserting an element that is not present.
 This throws if more than one match is found (use `queryAllBy` instead).

 ### queryAllBy